Questions the Linear Regression Answers

 Secondly, it can be used to forecast values:

 Medicine: With X cigarettes smoked per day, the life expectancy is Y years.
 The research team can observe smoking habits and age at death of a couple of participants.
-The regression coefficient estimated with a linear regression equation y = a + b*x can then tell the researchers by exactly how what the life expectancy (y) is when smoking x cigarettes a day.
+The regression coefficient estimated with a linear regression equation y = a + b*x can then tell the researchers b the life expectancy (y) is when smoking x cigarettes a day.

 Biology: Five additional weeks of sunshine the sugar concentration in vine grapes will rise by X %.
 In a sample that measures the sunshine duration and the produced sugar level in grapes; linear regression analysis can be used to establish the formula y = a + b*x.
 It is particularly useful when the x variables are not completely random.